JJWallis/sunnyside-agency/README.md

 }
 ```

-Furthermore, the profile images in the testimonials section were becoming too large and uneven in their sizing as the viewport size increased, especially when the last flex child responded to fill the entire viewport width at tablet devices.
+The profile images in the testimonials section were becoming too large and uneven in their sizing as the viewport increased, especially when the last flex child responded to fill the entire viewport width at tablet devices.
 Once again, the solution helped me solve this problem by applying a fixed px width to each image.

 ### Continued development